fusion809/fusion809.github.io-old2/_posts/TE/vim.md

 {% include Code/coder.html line1="pacman -S vim" %}
 if you want to be able to use the graphical user interface of Vim too run:
 {% include Code/coder.html line1="pacman -S gvim" %}
 instead.
 The Vim and gVim packages **cannot** be installed simultaneously on the same machine.
-The gVim package provides the `vim` command for the command-line.
+The gVim package, not only provides the graphical user interface, but it also provides the `vim` command for the command-line.

 #### Sabayon
-It is easy to obtain Vim (and gVim) on Sabayon using Entropy or Portage.
+It is easy to obtain Vim and gVim on Sabayon using Entropy or Portage.
 To install Vim and gVim using Entropy, run:
 {% include Code/coder.html line1="equo i -av app-editors/vim app-editors/gvim" %}
 whereas to install it with Portage run:
 {% include Code/coder.html line1="emerge -av app-editors/vim app-editors/gvim" %}